rulebricks/cli/README.md

 The Rulebricks CLI is a powerful deployment and management tool that automates the creation and maintenance of production-ready Rulebricks rule engine clusters.
 It handles the complete infrastructure lifecycle across multiple cloud providers, from initial setup to ongoing operations.

-This CLI can deploy Rulebricks via Terraform across AWS, Azure, and Google Cloud.
+This CLI can deploy Rulebricks via Terraform across AWS, Azure, and Google Cloud, and requires a valid Rulebricks license key to use.

-If you would like to use this CLI to create a private deployment, first get a license key from us by scheduling a demo.

 ### Key Features